soulware/raiden-network.github.io/_features/01-about.md

 Raiden uses a network of p2p payment channels and deposits in Ethereum to preserve the guarantees expected from a blockchain system.

 Raiden is implemented as an extension to Ethereum.
 A Raiden nodes runs alongside an Ethereum node and communicates with other Raiden nodes to facilitate transfers and with the Ethereum blockchain to manage deposits.
-It offers a simple API which makes it easy use Raiden in DApps.
+It offers a simple API which makes it easy to use Raiden in DApps.

 ### **Applications**